St. Clair - Contemporary Carnival

 * Note: CORRECTION and UPDATES

 "The Continuing story of St. Clair Glass" was written in 1994 based on the information that we had at the time.
-More recently (September 2019) when a picture of the Rose in Snow goblet was posted on our Carnival Glass NetworK Facebook Group, Paul Kirk Jr. provided us with corrected information regarding the original makers of this pattern, and also the Holly Band pattern.
+However, we now know about the Rose in Snow and the Holly Band patterns.

 Rose in Snow.
 The information about the original makers being Bryce Brothers and Ohio Flint came from Kamm and is not correct.
 The original maker was Campbell, Jones & Company.
 It was their No. 125 pattern introduced in 1883.
-Some of the moulds did go to Bryce Brothers just before they became part of U.S. Glass Company in 1891.
-Only a few can be proven in company catalogs.
-Campbell, Jones & Co. suffered a fire and not all the moulds were salvageable.
-Ohio Flint had nothing to do with the pattern.
+Source: Iowa State University Museum - Campbell, Jones #125

 "The Continuing story of St. Clair Glass" was written in 1994 based on the information that we had at the time.
-More recently (September 2019) when a picture of the Rose in Snow goblet was posted on our Carnival Glass NetworK Facebook Group, Paul Kirk Jr. provided us with corrected information regarding the original makers of this pattern, and also the Holly Band pattern.
+However, we now know about the Rose in Snow and the Holly Band patterns.

 Rose in Snow.
 The information about the original makers being Bryce Brothers and Ohio Flint came from Kamm and is not correct.
 The original maker was Campbell, Jones & Company.
 It was their No. 125 pattern introduced in 1883.
-Some of the moulds did go to Bryce Brothers just before they became part of U.S. Glass Company in 1891.
-Only a few can be proven in company catalogs.
-Campbell, Jones & Co. suffered a fire and not all the moulds were salvageable.
-Ohio Flint had nothing to do with the pattern.
+Source: Iowa State University Museum - Campbell, Jones #125

 More Blasts from the past!